heptarch/heptarch.github.io/drafts/rbl2.md

 they sketch out the global shape of the problem space, things like technical lacunae, points of intersection, roadblocks and avenues of attack.
-Although they do not produce finished research, they need to be able to go technically deep and take core samples<label for="sn-1"
+Although they do not produce finished research, they need to be able to go technically deep and take core samples.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"